 For the past 220 years, Edmonton has been a bastion to the north, pushing back the wilderness and providing a place to call home for the European settlers who braved the Canadian Winters in the search of a better tomorrow.
 From these humble roots, Fort Edmonton has grown and expanded, merging with the surrounding communities of Strathcona, Sherwood Park, St. Albert, Stony Plain and Spruce Grove to having been ranked as the top Canadian city to live in as recently as 2014.

-Although the North Saskatchewan river valley was responsible for the city we now call Edmonton, it also happens to form the largest expanse of urban parkland in North America (suck it Calgary!) and hosts a bevy of creative co-work spaces, coffee shops and running trails, perfect for Edmontonian’s and entrepreneurs alike to take advantage of and enjoy.
+And while the North Saskatchewan River Valley was responsible for the city we now call Edmonton due to its significance as a transportation and trade route, it also happens to form the largest expanse of urban parkland in North America and hosts a wide array of creative co-work spaces, coffee shops and running trails along the north and south shores, perfect for Edmontonians and entrepreneurs alike to take advantage of and enjoy.

-As an end-note, it’s worth sharing that they call Edmonton ‘The Festival City’, and so if you’re planning a visit, you can be sure there’s a festival for every type of crowd.
+It’s worth sharing that they call Edmonton ‘The Festival City’, so if you’re planning a visit, you can be sure there’s a festival for every type of crowd.
 I’ve assembled a short list below, but check out the above link for the Wikipedia page dedicated to Edmonton’s festival scene!

 The Edmonton International Fringe Festival, Edmonton Folk Music Festival, Edmonton Heritage Festival, Edmonton International Street Performers’ Festival, Edmonton International Film Festival, Edmonton Pride Festival, The Taste of Edmonton, K Days, Sonic Boom, The Interstellar Rodeo, The CFR and The Symphony Under the Sky.